sachinsu/sachinsu.github.io/work_journal/software.md

 		- 3rd quartile - bottom 75% of ordered set (excluding median)
 	- Percentiles - separates data into hundred parts
 		- percentile of x = [count (values)  less than x/ total # of values]*100
+    - Probability
+        - Observed probability (What did happen) - Estimated based on observation
+        - Classical probability (what should happen) - Based on change of an event occuring.
+        - Subjective Probability - Educated guess.
+No data available.

 - WebAuthn is a protocol for using hardware devices in order to authenticate users by proof of ownership.
 The basic idea is that you have a hardware security module of some kind (such as an iPhone’s Secure Enclave or a Yubikey) that contains a private key, and then the server validates signatures against the public key of the device to authenticate sessions.
 It is also set up so that phishing attacks are impossible to pull off, each WebAuthn registration is bound to the domain it was set up with.
 A keypair for xeiaso.net cannot be used to authenticate with evil-xeiaso.net.
 The user experience is fantastic.
 A website makes a request to the authentication API and then the browser spawns an authentication window in such a way that cannot be replicated with web technologies.
 The browser itself will ask you what authenticator you want to use (usually this lets you pick between an embedded hardware security module or a USB security key) and then proceed from there.
 It is impossible to phish this.
 Even if the visual styles were copied, the authenticator will do nothing to authenticate the browser!
     - An authenticator is a map from (RP ID, user ID) pairs, to public key credentials.